 Unless you’re an idiot.

 Or both 🙂

 I know things are really insane right now with the cost of college.
 It was like that for me as well a little over a decade ago when I was attending university.
-It’s a tough place a lot of young people are in if your parents did not prepare for you to go to college or like my parents, simply did not have the money (4 kids will do that!).
+It’s a tough place for a lot of young people are in if your parents did not prepare for you to go to college or like my parents, simply did not have the money (4 kids will do that!).

 I get how expensive it is, that’s why you need to be smart.
 I got into an argument with my uncle who is in his 50’s and talked about how “he worked” to pay for school and really thought young people were just entitled for wanting government support for school.

 It’s true that the older generation who do not have kids in school are actually quite delusional about the cost.
 They grew up during a time where you could get a few loans, work a part time job and graduate with a few thousand dollars of debt.
 No big deal.

 Not anymore today.
 Today you could take on tens of thousands of dollars a debt that you can never get rid of (this is the next bubble to pop in my opinion).
 You can’t declare bankruptcy and if you die your debt goes to someone else in your family.

 It’s really unbelievable how our society has decided to make it risky for young people to get educated, take risks and make something of themselves.